Yash-J-74/Yash-J-74/README.md

 ## Hi there, I'm Yash 👋

 ### I'm a Student interested in Machine Learning/Deep Learning and full-stack development.
-- 🔭 I’m currently MLOps and model deployment on a large scale.
+- 🔭 I’m currently learning MLOps and model deployment on a large scale.
 - 🥅 2025 Goals: Create a custom Deep Learning model and host it online.
 - ⚡ Fun fact: I love to listen to rock and electronic music.
 I also play lawn tennis.